dropwizard/dropwizard/docs/source/manual/jdbi.rst

 Prepended Comments
 ==================

-If you're using JDBI's `SQL Objects API`_ (and you should be), ``dropwizard-db`` will automatically prepend the SQL object's class and method name to the SQL query as an SQL comment:
+If you're using JDBI's `SQL Objects API`_ (and you should be), ``dropwizard-jdbi`` will automatically prepend the SQL object's class and method name to the SQL query as an SQL comment: